-[7.1.2.2.2 Access network]

-An ASA-enabled Access Network contains one or more enabled nodes of attachment.
-In some specifications, the NA is also called the master device.
-An NA provides radio access connectivity to the TEs (called slave devices) in the authorized license frequency channel, which is shared with primary services in the authorized spectrum.
+Node of Attachment

+The generic purpose and identifier of NA is defined in Section 6.5.
+It is the device accessing the spectrum for radio transmissions to the terminal and it may sense the existence of neighboring radio systems either to enable shared access in a fair manner, or to report spectrum usage to a central management entity.
+In the case of authorized access to spectrum, the NA either performs the necessary procedures by itself, or it acts as an agent on behalf of a central management entity.

-[7.1.3.2.2] Access Network Control
+Access Network Control

 ANC is defined in Section 6.3.
-The ANC stores the collected spectrum usage information of each NA and eventually provides assistance to newly initiated NAs to speed up or optimize the channel selection procedure in the NA.
+If a central spectrum management entity is deployed in the ANC, it retrieves and stores the collected spectrum usage information of each NA and eventually provides assistance to NAs at boot-time to speed up or optimize the channel selection procedure in the NA.

-[7.1.2.2.3 Access network control]

-The authorized shared access network control is a function in the ANC that is used to manage and control operations of ASA-enabled NAs, such as setup, provisioning, and teardown in the authorized spectrum shared with primary services.
-The ANC also controls operations of ASA-enabled TEs in the authorized shared spectrum through the reference point R8.
+In the case of operation in the TV WS, the ANC contains the function that is used to manage and control operations of TV WS-enabled NAs, such as setup, provisioning, and teardown in the authorized spectrum.
+The ANC also contains the functions to control spectrum sensing by the TEs, if available.
+The ANC also establishes a secure connection to the CIS in order to retrieve the geolocation specific spectrum usage information for its NAs and serving TEs..

-The ANC may support the following functions for coexistence with primary servers or other services in the authorized shared spectrum.
+The ANC may support the following functions for coexistence with primary services or other services in the authorized spectrum.
 (Support is not limited to these functions.)

-Coexistence management enables an NA to coexist with primary wireless devices in the authorized shared spectrum.
+Coexistence management enables an NA to coexist with primary wireless devices in the authorized spectrum.

 Coexistence discovery and information (local) server is used to store the information used for determining coexistence of NAs operating in the authorized spectrum shared with primary wireless services.

-[7.1.2.2.4] ASA Coordination and Information Service (ASA-CIS)
+Coordination and Information Service

-ASA Coordination and Information Service (ASA CIS) is a function in the CIS of the network reference model.
-It provides storage of the information used for the access services in the authorized spectrum shared with primary services.
-It could be implemented as a database server to provide information service for its clients.
+The CIS provides access to spectrum access parameters provided by external databases or shared across multiple ANs.
+The CIS may not only provide spectrum authorization information to the AN, but may also collect and forward spectrum usage information to external databases, like the spectrum database in the case of TV WS.
 The information in CIS could include the following:

-authorized shared frequency band and channel information
+available bands and channels in shared spectrum

-shared access spectrum geolocation information
+available shared spectrum with geolocation information

-allowed maximum transmit power in the authorized shared access spectrum
+allowed maximum transmit power in the authorized spectrum

 primary service provider and secondary service providers and their operating status